gmalim/NBA_analysis/README_AllStars.md

 ### 7. Model training and predictions

 - Models are fitted using training data, fitted models are used to predict test data.
-- Confusion Matrices and classification scores for all models are calculated and visualized if NBA All-Stars have been selected for test year.
+- Confusion Matrices and classification scores for all models are calculated and visualized (if NBA All-Stars have been selected for test year).
 - Feature importances for Decision Tree ensemble models (e.g. Random Forest) are calculated and listed.
 - Feature coefficients for linear models (e.g. Logistic Regression) are calculated and listed.
 - For the Logistic Regression Classifier, the fitted Logistic Curves corresponding to all data features are visualized.